The Best Triathlon Running Shoes in 2018

-The sole features wet traction and Contragrip, so these shoes are ideal for triathletes who will potentially need traction on wet and uneven surfaces.
-In addition, geometric decoupling on the sole allows smooth load guidance and effortless transition.
+The sole features wet traction and Contragrip, a sticky rubber compound.
+These are ideal for triathletes who want extra grip on wet surfaces.
+In addition, geometric decoupling on the sole allows for a smooth load and effortless transition while running.

 Hot spots are all but eliminated by the Molded Ortholite Sockliner.
-The liner molds to the shape of your food to provide durable cushioning, but open-cell technology allows for breathability and aids in moisture wicking with or without socks.
+The liner molds to the shape of your food to provide durable cushioning.

 - Vibe technology for reducing vibrations